 3. What types of personal and health information do we collect?

-The types of personal and health information we collect from you depend on the circumstances in which the information is collected, including the nature of the medical attention you require.
+The types of personal and health information we collect from you on behalf of our clients depend on the circumstances in which the information is collected, including the nature of the medical attention you require.

 We may collect contact details including your name, address, email address, phone numbers and your date of birth / age.
 If you are the owner or a staff member of a practice that is using the Coviu service to provide consultation services to patients, we may also collect details in relation to your practice.
 We may also collect answers you provide to questions we ask and other information in relation to your dealings with us.

-If you are a patient or otherwise participate in a video consultation, we may also collect information about you that is health information, including your medical information (such as your medical history, medications, allergies, your family health history and potential risk factors), the doctor(s) which you have video consultations with and their area of medical expertise, your Medicare number or other healthcare identifiers and other health information contained in any appointment records.
-We may collect this information via the answers you provide to questions we ask, your communications with your doctor over our videoconferencing service, including in recordings of videoconferences, and any records that are uploaded to our system or created by your doctor(s).
-We will collect your health information and other sensitive information only with your consent.
+If you are a patient or otherwise participate in a video consultation, on behalf of our clients, we will collect as little information about you as necessary to provide the service.
+We may collect contact details and information about you that is health information, including your medical information (such as your medical history, medications, allergies, your family health history and potential risk factors), the healthcare practitioner(s) which you have video consultations with and their area of medical expertise, your Medicare number or other healthcare identifiers and other health information contained in any appointment records.
+We may collect this information via the answers you provide to questions we ask, your communications with your practitioner over our videoconferencing service, including in recordings of videoconferences, and any records that are uploaded to our system or created by your healthcare provider(s).
+We use this information solely on behalf of your healthcare provider and in accordance with our business associate agreement with the client, and if required by law, only with your consent..

 Except as described in this section, we do not generally require you to disclose any sensitive information (e.g. details of race, religious belief, sexual orientation or membership of a trade union) to us.
-If you do provide us with sensitive information for any reason, you consent to us collecting that information and using and disclosing that information for the purpose for which you disclosed it to us and as permitted by the Privacy Act and other relevant laws.
+If you do provide us with sensitive information for any reason, you consent to us collecting that information and using and disclosing that information for the purpose for which you disclosed it to us and as permitted by the relevant privacy laws.

 In addition to the types of personal information identified above, we may collect personal information as otherwise permitted or required by law.